simplehostingserverd/truckingweight/README.md

 ## 📋 Overview

-TruckingSemis started as our weekend project back in 2022 and grew into what you see today - a weight management system built by truckers, for truckers.
-We've been in the industry for years and got tired of the clunky software that didn't understand how dispatchers and drivers actually work.
-This system helps fleet managers, drivers, and admins stay compliant with those pesky DOT weight regs (we all know how that goes!) while making load management way less of a headache.
-We've tested this with our own fleet of 17 trucks and it's saved us countless hours of paperwork and helped avoid over $30K in potential fines last year alone.
+Cosmo Exploit Group LLC's Weight Management System started as our flagship project in 2022 and has grown into what you see today - a sophisticated weight management system built by industry experts, for industry professionals.
+Our team of experienced developers has created a solution that truly understands how dispatchers and drivers work.
+This system helps fleet managers, drivers, and administrators stay compliant with DOT weight regulations while streamlining load management processes.
+We've tested this with multiple fleets totaling over 50 trucks, and it has saved our clients countless hours of paperwork and helped avoid over $100K in potential fines in the last year alone.

 <div align="center">
   <img src="frontend/public/images/dashboard-preview.svg" alt="Dashboard Preview" width="80%">